Sathishbhupa/SpendeX/README.md

 # 🏦 SpendeX - AI-Powered Expense Tracker

 SpendeX is an AI-driven expense tracking and financial management web app that helps users **track, analyze, and optimize** their spending habits.
-Built using **Next.js, Clerk Authentication, MongoDB, and AI-powered financial insights**, SpendeX makes personal finance management **smart and effortless**.
+Built using **Next.js, Clerk Authentication, Neon DB, and AI-powered financial insights**, SpendeX makes personal finance management **smart and effortless**.

 ---